IBM-Bluemix-Docs/app-launch/app_prerequisites.md

 # Prerequisites
 {: #prerequisites}
-Last updated: 13 October 2017
+Last updated: 18 January 2018
 {: .last-updated}

 ## Creating an App Launch service instance
 {: #prerequisites_1}

-1. In the [IBM Bluemix Catalog](https://console.ng.bluemix.net/catalog/), click **Mobile** > **App Launch**.
+1. In the [IBM Cloud Catalog](https://console.ng.bluemix.net/catalog/), click **Mobile** > **App Launch**.
 2. Provide a Service name and a Credential name.
 3. Choose to connect to other existing apps, or leave it unbound.
 4. Click **Create**.

 You can choose to create either a bound service or an unbound service.
-Bound services are connected to other Bluemix apps, while unbound services are standalone and not connected to other apps.
+Bound services are connected to other IBM Cloud apps, while unbound services are standalone and not connected to other apps.
 App Launch service apps are unbound by default.

 ## Initializing your app
 {: #prerequisites_app}